-Amanjena was the brand's first hotel outside Asia and it still sets the reference for what Moroccan luxury looks like at resort scale.
+Amanjena was the brand's African debut and it still sets the reference for what Moroccan luxury looks like at resort scale.
 The basin, the pavilions, the olive groves, all genuine.
 The hype undersells how far it sits from the medina and how that distance is either the point or the problem: you are here for the Atlas-facing calm, not for walking out into the souks at midnight.

 Amanjena's restaurant is open to non-guests for lunch and the garden tables run a fraction of what a night in a pavilion costs.
 Book ahead for a Friday couscous lunch, drive out from the medina, and you get the full Aman atmosphere for the price of a meal.